Characterizing Nonlinear Dynamics via Smooth Prototype Equivalences: SPE method

-The diffeomorphisms $H:\mathcal{X}\rightarrow\mathcal{Y}$ used in this work are normalizing flows with alternating \emph{Affine} and \emph{Fourier Feature Coupling} (FFCoupling) transforms, both of which are explained in further details below.
+The diffeomorphisms $H:\mathcal{X}\rightarrow\mathcal{Y}$ used for SPE are invertible neural networks (INNs) with alternating \emph{Affine} and \emph{Fourier Feature Coupling} (FFCoupling) transforms, both of which are explained in further details below.
 Furthermore, the first layer of the normalizing flow was set to standardize the data, effectively an \emph{ActNorm} layer~\cite{papamakarios2021normalizing}, defined as:

-In the above, $\text{mean}(x_i)$ and $\text{std}(x_i)$ are the mean and standard deviations of $i$-th coordinate of the observed data, respectively.
-This ActNorm layer was kept frozen after initialization, and means that the normalization of the data is explicitly part of the learned diffeomorphism.
+In the above, $\text{mean}(x_i)$ and $\text{std}(x_i)$ are the mean and standard deviations of the $i$-th coordinate (e.g. the $i$-th gene) of the observed data, respectively.
+This ActNorm layer was kept frozen after initialization.